kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ### Delete strategy

-The delete has a cascade that deletes the created VirtualMachine.
-If a cascade is turned off the VirtualMachine is orphaned and leaved running.
+The delete has a cascade that deletes the created VirtualMachineInstance.
+If a cascade is turned off the VirtualMachineInstance is orphaned and leaved running.
-When the OfflineVirtualMachine with the same name as orphaned VirtualMachine is created, the VirtualMachine gets adopted and OwnerReference is updated accordingly.
+When the OfflineVirtualMachine with the same name as orphaned VirtualMachineInstance is created, the VirtualMachineInstance gets adopted and OwnerReference is updated accordingly.

 ### Reset and Reboot

 This is not covered by the OfflineVirtualMachine.
-This functionality shall be achieved by subresources for the VirtualMachine (imperative), and will not result in a recreation of the VirtualMachine object or its Pod.
+This functionality shall be achieved by subresources for the VirtualMachineInstance (imperative), and will not result in a recreation of the VirtualMachineInstance object or its Pod.
-From the KubeVirt perspective, the VirtualMachine is running all the time.
+From the KubeVirt perspective, the VirtualMachineInstance is running all the time.
-Thus spec changes on OfflineVirtualMachine will not be propagated to the VirtualMachine in that case.
+Thus spec changes on OfflineVirtualMachine will not be propagated to the VirtualMachineInstance in that case.

 ## How it is implemented